richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 Expected output: Bob's row

 ##### Final Thought
-Rowlevel security is a powerful way to enforce access boundaries directly within the database engine, ensuring that users see only the data they are meant to see—even when querying the same table.
+Row-level security is a powerful way to enforce access boundaries directly within the database engine, ensuring that users see only the data they are meant to see - even when querying the same table.
 By combining simple user mappings with a reusable predicate function, policies can be implemented cleanly and maintained consistently without modifying application code or duplicating data across tables.

 ------------------------- -------------------------